BOTANICAL REFERENCE

 Soursop Fruit Powder (Annona muricata

-May aid weight loss.
+Anti-Inflammatory; Stabilizes blood pressure; May fight bacteria; May aid weight loss.

-Soursop is high in Vitamin C, an antioxidant known to boost immune health and improve its ability to defend against pathogens.
+Soursop is high in Vitamin C an antioxidant known to boost immune health and improve its ability to defend against pathogens.

 Consult your physician before taking.
-May interact with blood pressure and diabetes medication (can cause blood pressure and blood sugar levels to drop)
+May interact with blood pressure and diabetes medication (can cause blood pressure and blood sugar levels to drop) DO NOT eat Soursop seeds – remove before eating the fruit – they have toxic compounds and may cause harmful side effects.

 St. John's Wort